pranav-infrabuild/DevOps_Interview_Questions/Scenario Based /AWS.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:FF6F61,100:FFB347&height=140&section=header&text=AWS%20SCENARIO%20BASED%20QUESTIONS&fontSize=28&fontColor=fff" />
 </p>

-## Question1.
+## Question 1.
 Suppose your application is hosted on an EC2 instance.
 Suddenly, there is a huge traffic spike and your application becomes slow.
 As a DevOps Engineer, what steps will you take?

 <Details>